nss-day-cohort-14/spa-milestone-quiz-danrday/readme.md

 ## Project Notes

-Wrote an extra function cardUniform() to make every card in a row the same height as that row's tallest card. cardUniform() is also called after an edit to resize that row if necessary.
+Wrote an extra function cardUniform() to make every card in a row the same height as that row's tallest card.
+No matter how long each cards' description, all cards in that row are equal height. cardUniform() is called after an edit to resize that row if necessary.

 ## Project Instructions